Baqend/guide/src/index.md

 ```

 ## Deep Loading
-As described earlier in the [References](#references) chapter, references between entities will be handled differently
+As described in the [References](#references) chapter, references between entities will be handled differently
 from embedded objects or collections.
 The referenced objects will not be loaded with the referencing entity by default.
 ```js
 //while loading the todo, the reference will be resolved to the referenced entity